 4. A Bigfoot Believer

-Gone squatchin?
-The inaugural Estes Park Bigfoot Days are taking place April 17-18.
-With a 5-mile race, chances to talk to experts like Joe "Huckleberry" Lott, "Wild" Bill Neff and Cliff Barackman, plus a bigfoot calling contest, you won’t want to miss this bigfun event.
-If you can’t make it that weekend, don’t fret, we wrote a guide to finding bigfoot, so you can do some looking on your own.
+The inaugural Estes Park Bigfoot Days took place in 2019 and included a 5-mile race, chances to talk to experts like Joe "Huckleberry" Lott, "Wild" Bill Neff and Cliff Barackman, plus a bigfoot calling contest and an obstacle course where racers wore a Bigfoot costume.
+2020 was postponed and we’re waiting to hear if Bigfoot Days will occur in 2021 (due to COVID)—and we sure hope it does—but until then (and perhaps in addition to, if it occurs?) checkout this guide to finding bigfoot, so you can do some looking on your own.